 This essay was written as a talk at a Spiritualist church.
 My intention was to show that people differ by personality which they bring with them at birth, and which influences how they learn.
 This is a “technical metaphysical” view which may not be easily understood with one reading.
 Multiple reading, a lot of contemplation and questions in the Idea Exchange will help you see that, by your approach to learning, you decide what you learn.
 (Some of my terminology has changed since 2010)

 Aside from the influence on personality by the planets, astrology is concerned with types of personality.
-Ancient wisdom schools are concerned with development of human potential and the Tarot is an important “book” containing much of what is taught by these schools.
+Ancient wisdom schools are concerned with development of human potential and the Tarot is an important book containing much of what is taught by these schools.
 The evolution of personality is central to this teaching.
 The study of personality types in modern psychology is manifest in practical applications such as sales courses.
-These divergent approaches to understanding personality have surprising agreement in how typical behavioral traits are assigned to personality types.
+These divergent approaches to understanding personality have surprising agreement in how typical behavioral traits (temperaments) are assigned to personality types.

 This article is intended to show that people are thought to have sets of personality traits that influence how they live and react to circumstances.
 There is thought to be an evolution in personality as a person gains understanding of the actual nature of reality.
-You are not being asked to believe astrology, the Tarot or even modern styles are correct.
+You are not being asked to believe that astrology, the Tarot or even modern styles are correct.
 Nor are you being asked to determine where you fit into their categories.
 The objective of this essay is to show that there is an evolution of personality caused by increasing understanding of reality—what some people refer to as gaining spiritual maturity.

-The most important lesson here is what is usually not illustrated in these systems.
+The most important lesson here is usually not illustrated in these systems.
 There is a fifth category illustrated by Key 21 of the Major Arcana of the Tarot (Figure 3).
-As a we gain in understanding, we learn to seek a middle path by balancing emotions, desires and actions with influences of the environment.
+As we gain in understanding, we learn to seek a middle path by balancing emotions, desires and actions with influences of the environment.
 It can be said that the wise person will dwell in the middle, while easily assuming other personality types as circumstances required to maintain balance.